richierich113/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The 8-print_base16.c is a C program that prints all the numbers of base 16 in lowercase using putchar function, followed by a new line.
 The 9-print_comb.c is a C program that prints all possible combinations of single-digit numbers  separated by ,, followed by a space and in ascending order.
 The 1--=print_combo3.c is a C program that prints all possible different combinations of two digits.
+The 101-print_comb4.c is a C program that prints all possible different combinations of three digits.